paradicms/paradicms.github.io/docs/reference/spreadsheet-format/index.md

 #### The header row

-The first row of each sheet is a header row corresponding to the properties of the class.
-Each property occupies its own column in the sheet.
+The first row of each sheet is a header row corresponding to the [JSON-LD terms](https://www.w3.org/TR/json-ld11/#dfn-term) for properties of the class, as well as columns with special meanings in JSON-LD, such as `@id`.
 The columns can be in any order.

-For example, `Person` has the properties `familyName`, `givenName`, and `name`, among others.
-The full set of properties for each class is listed in the [ontology reference](/docs/reference/ontology).
+For example, `Person` has columns corresponding to the JSON-LD terms `familyName` (for the IRI `http://xmlns.com/foaf/0.1/familyName`), `givenName`, and `name`, among others.
+The full set of properties/terms for each class is listed in the [ontology reference](/docs/reference/ontology).

 ![Screenshot of a header row](header-row.png)